magmax/python-inquirer/docs/usage.rst

 |**PATH**     | Requires valid path and allows additional validations. |
 +-------------+--------------------------------------------------------+

-There are pictures of some of them in the :ref:`examples` section.
+There are pictures of some of them in the Examples_ section.

 Question Arguments